 “If you’ve always been here,” challenged the rooster, “Why couldn’t we hear you?”

-The truth answered quite plainly: “Everyone was just making way too much noise.”
+The truth answered quite plainly: “Everyone was just making way too much noise.
+If you want to hear the truth, you have to silence yourself.”

 “Well, even if I do see you now… How am I supposed to know it’s you?”